Why Providers Are Missing the Real Cause of Chronic Disease

 Most Providers Were Never Trained for This

-As a result, many providers are now seeking practical, real-world education that bridges the gap between traditional medicine and modern metabolic care.
+Because of this, many providers are now seeking practical, real-world education that bridges traditional medicine and modern metabolic care.
+They want systems they can use in real practice, not just more theory.

 Final Thoughts